andrew/ultimate-awesome/README.md

 - [awesome-atproto](https://github.com/beeman/awesome-atproto) - A curated list of awesome ATProto resources.
 - [awesome-nx](https://github.com/billyjov/awesome-nx) - An awesome list that curates the best Nrwl Nx tools, tutorials, articles and more.
 - [awesome-botman](https://github.com/botman/awesome-botman) - A curated list of awesome projects and resources for BotMan.
+- [awesome-lane-detection](https://github.com/charmve/awesome-lane-detection) - A paper list with code of lane detection.
 - [awesome-xapi](https://github.com/CiscoDevNet/awesome-xapi) - A curated list of developer resources to integrate with Webex Devices.
 - [awesome-vr](https://github.com/cjroth/awesome-vr) - An awesome curated list of Virtual Reality (VR) things.
-- [awesome-atac-analysis](https://github.com/databio/awesome-atac-analysis) - Links to ATAC-seq analysis tools.
 - [awesome-disaggregated-memory](https://github.com/dmemsys/awesome-disaggregated-memory) - A collection of awesome researchers and papers about disaggregated memory.
 - [awesome-cloudformation](https://github.com/JeffRMoore/awesome-cloudformation) - Awesome curated list of AWS CloudFormation links.
 - [awesome-continual-self-supervised-learning](https://github.com/jhairgallardo/awesome-continual-self-supervised-learning) - List of papers that combine self-supervision and continual learning.